HIV-Positive Men Commonly Have Unprotected Sex With Their HIV-Negative Female Partners, Several Journal of Urban Health Studies Find

 August 7, 2006

-Journal of Urban Health issue on "Men's Role in the Heterosexual HIV Epidemic" found that unprotected sex between HIV-positive men and at-risk women was common and suggested interventions to help protect HIV-negative women from infection.
+A special Journal of Urban Health issue on "Men's Role in the Heterosexual HIV Epidemic" found that unprotected sex between HIV-positive men and at-risk women was common and suggested interventions to help protect HIV-negative women from infection.

 New York City -- A high proportion of HIV-positive men engage in unprotected sex with female partners who are HIV-negative or of unknown status, the most recent issue of the Journal of Urban Health: Bulletin of the New York Academy of Medicine reports, a significant danger to the women's health and a contributing factor to the HIV epidemic.
 Heterosexual contact is responsible for 35% of all new HIV/AIDS diagnoses in the United States today; 64% of these heterosexually acquired infections occur in women.